massimobonanni/azure-att-demo/NSG/README.md

-# Event Grid Demo IaC
+# NSG Demo IaC

-This project contains the bicep templates you can use to create the environment to host Event Grid Demo.
+This project contains the bicep templates you can use to create the environment to host NSG Demo.

 To create the resource group and to deploy the resources you need for the project, simply run the following command: